upstarter/automata/CONTRIBUTING.md

 Please join the [slack channel](https://join.slack.com/t/automata-project/shared_invite/zt-e4fqrmo4-7ujuZwzXHNCGVrZb1aVZmA) and/or reach out to [ericsteen1@gmail.com](mailto:ericsteen1@gmail.com) if interested!

-##### Open Items / TODO
+##### Open Items / current TODO's
-1. Define protocols / data flows between control processes with a [contract checker](https://www.youtube.com/watch?v=rQIE22e0cW8) between all (cc is also an anti-corruption layer?
+1. Define protocols / data flows amongst control processes with a [contract checker](https://www.youtube.com/watch?v=rQIE22e0cW8) between all (cc is also an anti-corruption layer?
 A.K.A. embedded schema).

+## Current Outstanding Questions (brain-storming & [question-storming](https://www.maxjoles.com/blog/question-storming) topics)
+- timeouts: user-configurable at composite and/or component level?
+It seems both would be useful.
+- Reactive tree:
+  1. do we run user-defined updates async and tick tree until complete (provides reactivity since if/when conditions for a previously processed node change it can be re-activated, overtaking currently running process further in the tree).
+If so, does this require resetting all the nodes, etc.?
+  2. Or do we run user-defined updates synchronously and tick only proceeds when processing complete
+- previously processed nodes: when composite node fails/succeeds, do we `GenServer.stop` all previous nodes, or do we keep them running? or something else (`Process.exit`, etc.)

+## Future Directions
+- to suggest users break up the system heartbeat(update) into phases to improve designs, is there a general abstraction and will there be any needed system support?
+- offline learning?
+- meta-level control

 ##### Special notes for Automata devs
 - DEBUGGING NOTE: anytime you see an error or warning that is in one of the mock sequence modules, it probably isn't.
 It is probably in one of the modules in core that get injected into them.
 This is the nature of meta-programming debugging.